-- Difficulty sitting or walking, pain in the genital areas, and claims of stomachaches and headaches; - Verbal references or pretend games of sexual activity between adults and children, fear of being alone with adults of a particular gender, or sexually suggestive behavior; or - Withdrawal, depression, sleeping and eating disorders, and problems in school.
+Difficulty sitting or walking, pain in the genital areas, and claims of stomachaches and headaches;

+- Verbal references or pretend games of sexual activity between adults and children, fear of being alone with adults of a particular gender, or sexually suggestive behavior; or - Withdrawal, depression, sleeping and eating disorders, and problems in school.

 Be aware that children and adolescents who have experienced dating violence may show similar physical, behavioral, and emotional warning signs.
-[See Dating Violence, Discrimination, Harassment, and Retaliation on page 48.]
+[See Dating Violence, Discrimination, Harassment, and Retaliation on page 48 and Consent to Instruction on Prevention of Child Abuse, Family Violence, Dating Violence, and Sex Trafficking on page 38.]